ZupIT/nimbus-docs/specification/component.md

 }
 ```

 The JSON above renders a column with two texts: "Hello" in the first line and "World" in the second line.
-It's important to notice that these
-components are part of the library ["Nimbus Layout"](todo_link) and are not included in any Nimbus implementation.
-The intention here is just to show
-an example of a JSON.

 # Default components
 The Nimbus specification declares 2 structural components, i.e. any implementation must have them.
 The components shipped with Nimbus are: